ion-turcanu/OpenC2X-FCDService/README.txt

 To Compile the software in a docker container, you can use the following command:

-$ docker build -t fcd:v1 .
+$ sudo docker build -t fcd:v1 .

 ----------------------------------------------------------------------------------------------------
                                              OpenC2X